publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch30/m__us_usc_t15_s1261.md

 [Pub.
 L. 86–613, § 1][/us/pl/86/613/s1], July 12, 1960, [74 Stat.
 372][/us/stat/74/372], as amended by [Pub.
 L. 89–756, § 5][/us/pl/89/756/s5], Nov.
 3, 1966, [80 Stat.
 1305][/us/stat/80/1305], provided:

-> “This Act \[enacting this chapter, repealing sections 401 to 411 of this title, and enacting notes set out under this section\] may be cited as the ‘Federal Hazardous Substances Act’.”
+> “This Act \[enacting this chapter, repealing sections 401 to 411 of this title, and enacting notes set out under this section\], may be cited as the ‘Federal Hazardous Substances Act’.”

  __Separability__